“The coldest winter I ever spent was a summer in San Francisco.”

 Welcome to the infamous “June Gloom.”

-If you’re still a bit foggy (sorry, couldn’t resist) about why that is, scroll through this interactive explainer created by Newsbound.
+If you’re still a bit foggy (sorry, couldn’t resist) about why that is, scroll through this great interactive explainer created by Newsbound.